Little Rock Police Department Divisions

 Captain Mike Davis

-The Downtown, Northwest and Southwest Divisions are each under the direction of a Captain, each of who reports to the Assistant Chief of Police - Field Services Bureau.
+The 12th Street Station, Northwest and Southwest Divisions are each under the direction of a Captain, each of who reports to the Assistant Chief of Police - Field Services Bureau.

 The Field Services Divisions are responsible for the deployment of forces consistent with the needs of the City in order to maintain public order, provide preventive patrol, respond to calls for service and conduct follow-up investigations of property crimes.
 The Captain is responsible for the coordination of police activities between the various geographic areas of the City and sharing any learned information with other Divisions of the Department.